ChainSafe/lodestar/CONTRIBUTING.md

 ## Getting Started

-- :gear: Run `lerna bootstrap` or `yarn install` to install dependencies.
+- :gear: Run `yarn` to install dependencies.
 - :gear: Run `yarn build` to build lib from source.
 - :package: A `lodestar` binary will be bundled in `./packages/cli/bin`.
 - :computer: Run `./lodestar --help` to get a list of available commands and arguments.